-Independent of WCCCSA, Green River developed a Study Abroad program in Australia/New Zealand in the year 2000, now in its 18th year of successful operation.
+Independent of WCCCSA, Green River developed a Study Abroad program in Australia/New Zealand in the year 2000 and has continued to operate successfully.
 Students spend five weeks in Melbourne, Australia and then five weeks in Auckland, New Zealand.
 Australian partners are Newman College/University of Melbourne and UNITEC in Auckland.
-While technically not part of the WCCCSA consortium, other colleges in the State participate by enrolling their students in this program.
+As part of the WCCCSA consortium, other colleges in the State participate by enrolling their students in this program.
 The faculty leaders are Dr. Bruce Haulman, a recently retired Green River Social Science Division faculty member, and Megan Reiser, a full-time, tenured Green River faculty member who teaches Communication Studies.

 Green River also developed a Study Abroad program in Japan.
 The program was developed in partnership with Kanagawa University in Atsugi, Japan, but later moved to the Tokyo area.
 Students spend 10 weeks in Hachioji, just minutes from downtown Tokyo.
 They attend classes at Kogakuin University and live in nearby shared apartments.
 Led by faculty member Patrick Navin of the Fine Arts Division, the program enjoyed its first successful pilot in 2009.
 The program has been offered each fall quarter and continues to be very popular with students.